Minds On

 Complete the Compare and Contrast Chart in your notebook or use the following fillable and printable document.

 As you expand your learning, you will continue to investigate the interactions between Indigenous communities and New France colonizers, as well as the important role of the fur trade.
 Test your knowledge by completing the following vocabulary match.
-You can refer back to the previous section or research on the internet to help you.
+You can refer back to the previous section or search online for help.

 For each term, select the corresponding definition.